Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Learnability and Expressiveness

 \subsection{Our Proposal}

 Here we describe our evaluation scheme under the view of learnability and expressiveness.
-Our proposal can be efficiently computed on the validation set of the dataset\footnote{We also experiment with computing on the train set but there is no difference in the results.}. \paragraph{Intrinsic Dimension (ID)} We propose to use the notion of intrinsic dimensionality (ID) of the data in the representation space \citep{PettisID1979} to measure expressiveness.
-Our intuition is that, as more and more fine-grained categories emerging in the representation space, we expect the manifold complexity to go up, which can be characterized as the number of parameters needed to describe the representation manifold without losing information.
+Our proposed metrics can be efficiently evaluated on the validation set of the dataset\footnote{We have also experimented with metrics computed on the train set but we observed no significant difference in the results.}.

+\paragraph{Intrinsic Dimension (ID)} We propose to use the notion of intrinsic dimensionality (ID) of the data in the representation space \citep{PettisID1979} to quantify expressiveness.
+Our intuition is that, as more and more fine-grained categories emerge in the representation space, we expect the manifold complexity to increase.
+Intrinsic dimension is a way to quantify this complexity, characterized as the number of parameters needed to describe the representation manifold without loss of information.

 Inferring the intrinsic dimension of a highly nonlinear manifold is a challenging problem \citep[e.g.,][]{LevinaID2005}.
 In this work, we leverage the nearest neighbor-based method of \citet{facco2017estimating} to estimate ID\footnote{We experiment with the ID estimator based on the maximum likelihood estimation~\citep{levina2004maximum, ma2018dimensionality}, without noticing a difference in performance.}.
 This estimator (TwoNN) is shown to be reliable with respect to representation dimensions and scalable to real-world datasets with deep neural networks~\citep{ansuini2019intrinsic}.
-The concept of intrinsic dimension is also connected to the entropy estimation, which has been widely used to quantify the amount of information contained (See Appendix~\ref{apendix:ident} for a detailed discussion).
+The concept of intrinsic dimension is also connected to entropy (we discuss this point in detail in Appendix~\ref{apendix:ident}).